 Roman hadn’t been working for Devikra long when this happened.
 It came not long after they’d met in Damael, not long after he’d fled Unity and spent years hiding in Lyryma.
 He hadn’t been any sort of functional person, then.
-He’d been damaged and angry, but Devikra had given him the chance to turn that into something good— to reclaim the title Unity had given him: Egil.
+He’d been damaged and angry, but Devikra had given him the chance to turn that into something good— to reclaim Egil, the title Unity had given him.

 She had her premonitions, pointed him where to go to stop bad things from happening.
 She’d had a vision of the Lady Rylia being kidnapped, that part was true, but she’d ordered Roman not to go.
 Conscience heavy with the weight of his past sins, desperate to do anything he could to offset it, he’d gone anyway, and he’d found Rylia safe at home.
-It was his arrival, and the chaos that followed— Egil was beginning to be a recognizable name, by that point— that had created an opening for Rylia to be kidnapped.
+It was his arrival and the chaos that followed— Egil was beginning to be a recognizable name, by that point— that had created an opening for Rylia to be kidnapped.
 Finding her hadn’t been so easy as Gareth made it out to be.
 It had taken weeks and a heavy ransom, but Roman managed to track them.
-To get Rylia back, he had to kill them.
+And to get Rylia back, he had to kill them.

-He’d returned to Devikra with more guilt added to the weight on his shoulders and the blood of petty extortionists on his clothes.
+He’d returned to Devikra with more guilt added to the weight on his shoulders and the blood of petty extortionists on his clothing.
 It was then that Devikra had given him that look, half disappointed and half pitying.

 “If I hadn’t gone, she might have died,” he’d told her.